siraben/zkeme80/docs/services.md

 uses the return stack, so evaluation can nest.
 Normal program results remain on the data stack beneath the returned status.
 A thrown exception restores the data stack through `CATCH` and returns its exception code.
+The source buffer must remain valid throughout evaluation.
+Interpretive `S"` uses temporary storage at `HERE`, which compilation can overwrite; compile the string in a helper word or copy it into a separate buffer before evaluating source that adds dictionary entries. `FS-LOAD` already uses a separate buffer.

 Source must finish in the compilation state in which evaluation began.
 A source entered while interpreting must finish its definitions; otherwise it